NuttaneeKnight/ServiceNow/servicePortal.md

 - Add a new container below and make it 6 and 6 column
 - Find Icon Link Widget and place them to both of the columns
 - Click the pencil icon on the icon link: Mane the Title: "Careate a New Incident", Chose "Top Icon" for the templlate, Glypg - Choose +
+- Go ahead and save it.
+- Now you can go back to that record and hit try it.